Jamunoz-creator/hyperblog/README.md

 # hyperblog
-Un blog increíble para el curso de Git y Github de Platzi
+A practice blog for the Git and Github's course of Platzi